FAQs about Jude

 How did you get the idea to write JUDE?

 I’ve gotten this question often, and I always wish I had a better answer.
-With all my other books, I could say exactly how I first came up with the idea.
-For almost all of them, it was either something I read, or something someone else said which made me ask myself a question—and the book was the answer to that question (or not exactly the answer, but the exploration of that question).
+With all my other books, I could say how I first came up with the idea.
+For almost all of them, it was either something I read, or something someone else said which made me ask myself a question—and the book was the answer to that question (well, not exactly the answer, but the exploration of that question).
 But JUDE is the only book that this didn’t happen with.
 In fact, when I first started writing it, it was a different book altogether.
 And for the life of me, I can’t remember how or when or why it morphed into this story.
 It started out as a story about a private investigator-- but how it became a story about a teenage boy who was kidnapped by his father, I have no memory.
 It happened while I was writing and rewriting and rewriting some more.
-One of these days I would like to try to unearth my old computer and look up the old versions to see if I could maybe trace back how it happened, like geology, but instead of digging through layers of rock, I’d be digging through layers of rewrites.
+One of these days I would like to try to unearth my old computer and look up the old versions to see if I could maybe trace back how it happened.

 Is JUDE based on something that really happened?